thriveweb/davis-legal/content/pages/home.md

     * Inquests and Commissions of Inquiry
     * Professional & Ethical Standards Disciplinary Proceedings
-  subtitle: Practice Areas
-  title: Accepting briefs to adive and appear

 section2:
   largeTitle: About
+  subtitle: About Robert Davis
+  title: Over 35 years of legal experience
   leftColumn: >-
     With extensive experience and ongoing academic qualifications, Robert began his career in Queensland and New South Wales in 1979 then worked for many